gpham2/OBJECTION-La-Hacks-3rd-Place/README.md

 * Dan Kao (Main Back-end)

-(Note: this repository is just a copy of the real repository that our work worked on)
+(Note: this repository is just a copy of the real repository that our group worked on)